alasdairrae/world-places/README.md

 >*"We're proud to offer a simple, accurate and up-to-date database of the world's cities and towns.
 We've built it from the ground up using authoritative sources such as the NGIA, US Geological Survey, US Census Bureau, and NASA."*

 You can download the geopackage and add it to QGIS, or you can even just load it directly over HTTP as a vector layer by pasting in one of these links below.
+These links will also allow you to download the files directly to your computer and then you can load them in to QGIS from your own machine.

 - For the Geopackage: https://github.com/alasdairrae/world-places/raw/main/world-cities-30-sept-2021.gpkg